Why So Many Indians Can't Decide

 SIP shines when you give it the one thing it needs most: time.
 Here's when SIP is the smarter choice:

-- Long-term goals of 5+ years: Wealth creation, retirement, children's higher education, buying a house 10 years from now — all of these are perfect SIP goals.
+- Long-term goals of 5+ years: Wealth creation, retirement, children's higher education, buying a house 10 years from now.
+All of these are right for SIP.
 The longer your horizon, the more compounding works in your favour.

 - Retirement planning: ₹5,000/month SIP for 25 years at 12% p.a. gives approximately ₹94.88 lakh.
 The same in RD at 7% gives approximately ₹40.16 lakh.
 For retirement, the difference is life-changing.